cleanstart-dev/cleanstart-tools/clnstrt-cli/README.md

 - Regular cleanup - clear caches and unused images

-how to use guide:
+## how to use guide:

-Quick start: how to quick start
-Build and Push image: Configure, Build and Push image using clnstrt-cli Scan you custom Image: Scan image
+- how to quick start : Get started instantly with CleanStart CLI by installing the tool and setting up your environment for image management and scanning.

+- Build and Push Image : Configure your project, build container images, and push them securely to your preferred container registry using the clnstrt-cli.

+- Scan Your Custom Image : Perform vulnerability and misconfiguration scans on your custom-built container images to ensure they meet security standards.

-Sign and Verify: sign and verify images for compliance
+- Sign and Verify : Digitally sign your container images and verify their authenticity to maintain trust and compliance across deployments.

-Packages: list all the packages
-SBOM generation & comparison: Generate SBOM, Compare and Analyze Reports for Image: get Image reports
-Compliance and Audit:
-Prod Deployment & Validation:
+- List Packages : List and inspect all software packages and dependencies included within your container image for better visibility.

+- SBOM Generation & Comparison : Generate a detailed Software Bill of Materials (SBOM), compare multiple SBOMs, and analyze differences for security and license compliance.

+- Reports for Image : Access comprehensive reports containing scan results, vulnerabilities, and compliance summaries for your container images.

+- Compliance and Audit : Ensure your images adhere to organizational or regulatory compliance standards and maintain audit-ready documentation.

+- Prod Deployment & Validation : Deploy verified images to production and validate their integrity, ensuring only secure and compliant builds reach your environments.